Jepchirchir and Niyonsaba to miss Worlds in Eugene

-World Athletics Championships: Jepchirchir and Niyonsaba ruled out
+World Athletics Championships: Olympic champion Peres Jepchirchir and Francine Niyonsaba ruled out

 Last updated on .From the section Sport Africa

-Olympic women's marathon champion Peres Jepchirchir and distance runner Francine Niyonsaba have been ruled out of this month's World Athletics Championships.
+Olympic women's marathon champion Peres Jepchirchir and distance runner Francine Niyonsaba will miss this month's World Athletics Championships.

-Kenyan Jepchirchir will miss the event in Eugene, Oregon, with a hip injury, while Burundi's Niyonsaba has a stress fracture.
+Kenya's Jepchirchir will miss the event in Eugene, USA, with a hip injury, while Burundi's Niyonsaba has a stress fracture.

+"The hip and the whole leg is painful," Jepchirchir told Kenya's The Nation.

-An Olympic silver medallist over 800m in 2016, Niyonsaba had been entered for the 5,000m and the 10,000m after the 29-year-old was banned from competing in her favoured distance in 2019 owing to her overly-high testosterone levels.
+The 29-year-old was banned from competing in her favoured 800m distance in 2019 due to overly-high testosterone levels.

 Jepchirchir, 28, won the Olympic title in Tokyo last year in a time of two hours 27 minutes and 20 seconds, beating compatriot Brigid Kosgei and American Molly Seidel to take gold.

-"The hip and the whole leg is painful," the 2016 and 2020 World Half-Marathon Championships winner told Kenyan news outlet 'The Nation'.

-"I am so disappointed but I would rather not aggravate the injury since we still have another world event next year before my Olympic title defence at the 2024 Paris Games."
+The 2016 and 2020 World Half-Marathon Championships winner added: "I am so disappointed but I would rather not aggravate the injury since we still have another world event next year before my Olympic title defence at the 2024 Paris Games."

 Jepchirchir won on her Boston Marathon debut in April and was a late addition to Kenya's four-strong team for the women's marathon in Eugene.